pwikapanel/sync/README.md

 Places to update the version number:
 - both Xcode targets
 - this README.md
+- msg.svija.love

+---
+### 8. Update tutorial content at tech.svija.com

+Read through the [changelog](https://tech.svija.love/reference/changelogs/changelog-tools) and make a list of modfications for the new version.

+Update the [documentation pages](https://tech.svija.com) if necessary.

 ---
 ### 7. Post to Social Media